Child euthanasia in Nazi Germany: Administrative aspects

-The health authority responsible and the proposed "special children's ward" received a notice from the National Committee of its decision and assignment.
+The health authority responsible and the proposed Kinderfachabteilung received a notice from the National Committee of its decision and assignment.
 The local doctor then had to initiate the referral and notify the parents.
 The latter, however, were deliberately misled about the actual purpose of the referral, being tricked into believing it was for the special care and treatment of their children by specially equipped departments.
 Coercive measures were initially avoided.
 However, if parents persistently refused to agree to the referral of their child, they could be threatened with the loss of parental rights as of September 1941.

 As early as the first half of 1941 the age of the children was specified as up to 16 years in order to prevent mentally or physically disabled young people being gassed as victims of a "summary method" within the framework of the Action T4.
 The circle of those affected was widened more and more.
 In addition to the mentally and physically disabled all so-called psychopaths were subsequently registered.
 In the Kalmenhof therapy centre, those "unfit for society" (that is, pupils with behavioural problems) were sent to the Nazi euthanasia centre of Hadamar to be gassed or, after Action T4 was stopped, to be killed by the administering of lethal drugs.
 Hadamar established its own "nurturing home" for this purpose.
 At least 40 to 45 of the inmates were killed using drug overdoses here, a method practised in the adult euthanasia programme.